How to Make Leberkase at HOME! Homemade Leberkase

 What IS Leberkäse?

-Making your own Leberkase is cheaper, than buying it from a German-American Metzger, and you have control of what goes in to the recipe.
+Making your own Leberkase is cheaper than buying it from a German-American Metzger, and you have control of what goes into the recipe.
 Or, like Skip, you can add extras to make your own signature Leberkase Recipe.

 How to Make Leberkäse